smartDIYs/Manual/EN/Etcher_Laser/manual/hardware_setup.md

 <img src="./images/parts_2.jpg">

+**Error light**: Lights up in red when an error occurs in the machine body.

+**Wi-Fi light**: Lights when Wi-Fi is connected to EtcherLaser in STA mode. * Please refer to <a href="https://manual.smartdiys.cc/el-mobile-connection-to-machine/">this page</a> for Connect to EtcherLaser via Wi-Fi router.

+**Stop button**: Used to stop the operation of the main unit.
+Lights red when the button operation is valid.
+Press and hold this button to stop the processing machine. * Operation can also be stopped from software.

+**Start button**: Used when operating from a smartphone application.
+Lights up green when the button is enabled.
+Lights when processing data is sent to the processing machine.
+Pressing and holding this button starts processing.

 ## Unpacking and setting up the device
 There will be one box for the main device and 1 - 3 boxes for accessories (optional).